multiversx/mx-docs/README.md

 Live reloading is supported, so you can view the changes in real time by saving the file and going back to the browser.

 ## Contributions

+### About

+Once a proposal to update the documentation is submitted, it will be subject to an internal review process for merging into the core repository.

 ### Audience